fallwink/LZU-Auto-COVID/README.md

 (It is strongly recommended that you first report your own situation by yourself before using this software so that the system's data can be initialized.
 This software will always use the `at university`, `your location`, `whether at abroad`, `abroad location` you kept in the system, and report the healthiest status.)

-You can fork this repository first, and then set related settings in your forked repository.
+To auto report with Github Actions workflow, you can fork this repository first, and then set related settings in your forked repository.

 1. First, click in the order of 1, 2 and 3 as shown in the figure below to enter creating the new actions secrets interface.
 We need two actions secrets, one name is `CARDID`, value is your student card number of Lanzhou University(or the LZU email account user name(without `@lzu.edu.cn`)); the other is `PASSWORD`, value is the account password of your personal workbench of Lanzhou University(It's the same as your email password).
 Create these two secrets in turn according to the above requirements.
 After the creation, you will see two actions secrets as in the lower right section.
 ![](img/secrets.png)